tomesm/MIMS/docs/2_ArchitectureVision.md

 The Mars Immigration System will be composed of the following main components:

 - **Kubernetes Cluster**: The cluster will run locally on Mars stations, providing a scalable and resilient platform for running microservices.
-- **Python Microservices**: The backend will consist of REST API endpoints, implemented as microservices in Python.
+- **Microservices**: The backend will consist of REST API endpoints, implemented as microservices.
 - **Frontend Applications**: Web and mobile applications will be built on top of the APIs, providing a user-friendly interface for passengers and immigration officers.

 ### 2.3.1 Kubernetes Cluster

 The Kubernetes cluster will be responsible for orchestrating and managing the deployment, scaling, and operation of the microservices.
 This cluster will run locally on Mars stations, ensuring a high level of availability and performance.

+Choosing local kubernetes cluster is currently the best option given the fact that on mars there are no public cloud providers to run serverless architecture (which would be cheaper).

-### 2.3.2 Python Microservices
+### 2.3.2 Microservices

-The backend will be implemented as a collection of microservices written in Python.
+The backend will be implemented as a collection of microservices.
 These microservices will expose REST API endpoints, enabling communication between the frontend applications and the underlying data stores.
 The microservices will be responsible for implementing business logic, managing data, and enforcing access control based on user roles.

 ### 2.3.3 Frontend Applications